it-innovation/sam/doc/confused.rst

   desiredAuthority("compiler", "output", "File.write").
   desiredAuthority("compiler", "billing", "File.append").

-Running this example (examples/confused.sam) shows that it is not safe:
+Running this example (:example:`confused`) shows that it is not safe:

 .. image:: _images/confused.png